Admissions Application Procedure

 9. Schedule an appointment to meet Professor Cara Marshall, Director of Admission for the Risk Management Program.
 And, arrange to visit a class or event on campus and arrange to meet a current student.

-** If you are already preparing for the CFA, SOA, CPA or other exam, you may opt to take this alternate and submit those results when they become available.
+** If you are already preparing for the CFA, SOA, CPA or other exam, you may opt to take submit those results when they become available.
 Alternatively, you can choose to take our Internal Entrance Exam instead.
-For information on what to prepare for the Internal Entrance Exam: IEE.pdf.
+For information on what to prepare for the Internal Entrance Exam see: IEE.pdf.